seanreed1111/sql-recipes/recipes.md

 | 2006-06-03 |  0.50 |
 | 2006-06-05 |  1.00 |
 +------------+--------+
-Deleting those rows doesn’t change the cumulative sum or running average for the dates that remain, but it does change how they must be calculated.
+Deleting those rows doesn’t change the cumulative SUM or running average for the dates that remain, but it does change how they must be calculated.
 If you try the self-join again, it yields incorrect results for the days-elapsed and average precipitation columns:
 SELECT t1.date, t1.precip AS 'daily precip',
 SUM(t2.precip) AS 'cum. precip',
 COUNT(t2.precip) AS 'days elapsed',